uempfel/nsxtea/README.md

 To update objects, simply adapt the file with the necessary configuration and re-run `nsxtea apply`.

 Deleting the objects created in the example above is as simple as changing the `marked_for_delete` properties from `false` to `true`.
 Once you've done that, simply re-run `nsxtea apply` and the objects should be deleted after a short time.

+### Curl command
+Sometimes you need full control over the API.
+This is where the `nsxtea curl` command come in.
+It let's you

 ### Image Credits
 * Gopher: [Maria Letta - Free Gophers Pack](https://github.com/MariaLetta/free-gophers-pack)